Principal Investigator

 Pharmacological modulation of ion transport to treat the basic defect in cystic fibrosis

-Cystic fibrosis (CF), one of the most frequent genetic diseases, is caused by loss of function of CFTR, a membrane protein that mediates chloride and bicarbonate transport in the epithelia of different organs.
-Loss of CFTR function affects multiple organs but resultant lung disease is the major cause of morbidity and mortality in CF. The lack of CFTR impairs the innate natural defenses of the airways causing bacterial infection and mucus accumulation.
+Cystic fibrosis (CF), one of the most frequent genetic diseases, is caused by loss of function of CFTR, a membrane protein that mediates chloride and bicarbonate transport in different types of epithelial cells.
+Loss of CFTR function affects multiple organs but the lung disease is the major cause of morbidity and mortality in CF. The lack of CFTR impairs the innate natural defenses of the airways causing bacterial infection, mucus accumulation, and chronic inflammation.

 Luis Galietta is the head of two TIGEM Units: